bf2fc6cc711aee1a0c2a/kas-fleet-manager/templates/README.md

 `templates/service-template.yml`

-This is the main service template that deploys two objects, the `kas-fleet-manager` deployment and the related service.
+This is the main service template that deploys two objects, the `fleet-manager` deployment and the related service.

 ## Route template

 `templates/route-template.yml`

-This template just deploys a route with the select `app:kas-fleet-manager` to map to the service deployed by the service template.
+This template just deploys a route with the select `app:fleet-manager` to map to the service deployed by the service template.

 TLS is used by default for the route.
 No port is specified, all ports are allowed.